Lebowski89/blog/content/roles.md

 ***

-Ansible roles contain the majority of my tasks and have changed a lot during my time with Ansible, both content and structure wise.
+Ansible roles contain most of my tasks and have changed a lot during my time with Ansible, both content and structure wise.
 My current approach is to have roles dedicated to deploying my docker services in a one role - one docker stack approach, where each role is dedicated to deploying a specific set of containers or swarm services (with auxiliary roles dedicated to readying the system).

 The rest of this document will discuss common sections of my roles: